daaain/browser-llm-script-interaction-extension/PLAN.md

 NOTE: please use this as an initial plan to set the direction, but you don't have to take everything verbatim.

+Roadmap / TODO:

+- recursive LLM scripting: have an LLM generate saveable scripts that can also call an LLM, so incorporating the alt text generator as an example would be perfect

 ## Overview

 A browser extension that enables LLMs to interact with web pages through a lightweight API, using a persistent sidebar for chat interaction and supporting multiple LLM providers through OpenAI-compatible APIs with tool use.